JohnBoyle-Net/PP2-Big-Fat-Quiz-2023/README.md

         3. As a First Time Visitor, I want to be able to easily interact with the site to login and play the quiz.
         4. As a First Time Visitor, I want to be able to easily see how many questions there are and what my score is throughout the quiz.
         5. As a First Time Visitor, I want to be able to easily see my quiz results and either play again or go to the home screen.
-        6. As a First Time Visitor, I want to be able to easily navigate to social media pages.

     -   #### Returning Visitor Goals